- An increasing amount of space debris is endangering satellites and other missions.

 Astra is proud to join our community as we work together to reduce space debris.
 Collaboration and the development of sustainable policy play an important role in our mission to improve life on Earth from space.

 Will Marshall, CEO and Co-Founder, Planet

 Protecting the space environment is of utmost importance to humanity’s short-term and long-term success and requires action across several fronts.
-First and foremost, we must avoid the intentional creation of orbital debris, including an international ban on kinetic anti-satellite destructions.
+First and foremost, we must avoid the intentional creation of orbital space debris, including an international ban on kinetic anti-satellite destructions.
 Second, we must increase our space situational awareness capabilities across government and commercial networks and enable transparent and collaborative space traffic management.

 Third, satellite and launch vehicle operators must remove their mission hardware as quickly as possible after the end of missions; this could either be achieved by launching to low orbits and relying on atmospheric drag or active end-of-life deorbiting or graveyard orbiting via onboard propulsion or other methods.
-And finally, governments must invest in fundamental capabilities to avoid large-scale collisions between defunct objects already in space, such as laser nudging or active debris removal missions.
+And finally, governments must invest in fundamental capabilities to avoid large-scale collisions between defunct objects already in space, such as laser nudging or active space debris removal missions.